reveurmichael/machine_learning/Readme.md

 Tests are on paper, with book closed, no Internet, no electronic device, no discussion with classmates, no asking prof questions.

+After each test, feel free to forget everything that you have learned for test preparation.
+Because your intuition has already been developped and will stay with you.

 ### Week 2

 Materials to read before test: